-Redemption Amount: If the Notes have not been called prior to maturity, the Redemption Amount per \$1,000 in principal amount of Notes will be: a) If the Ending Value of the Least Performing Underlying is greater than or equal to its Threshold Value: \$1,000; or b) If the Ending Value of the Least Performing Underlying is less than its Threshold Value: \$1,000 - \$1,000 × Threshold Rate × Threshold Value of the Ending Value of the Least Performing Underlying Underlying Underlying Underlying Starting Value of the Least Performing Underlying Nature of the Least Performing Underlying Underlying Nature of the Least Performing Underlying Underlying Nature of the Least Performing Underlying Nature of the Least Performin The Redemption Amount will also include the final Contingent Coupon Payment if the Ending Value of the Least Performing Underlying is greater than or equal to its Coupon Barrier.
-Observation Dates: As set forth on page PS-4.
-Contingent Payment Dates: As set forth on page PS-4.
-Call Dates: The monthly Contingent Payment Dates beginning on September 8, 2023 and ending on November 6, 2025.
+\$1,000; or b) If the Ending Value of the Least Performing Underlying is less than its Threshold Value: $1,000 + (1,000 \times Underlying Return of the Least Performing Underlying)$ In this case, the Redemption Amount will be less than 70% of the principal amount and you could lose up to 100% of your investment in the Notes.
+The Redemption Amount will also include the final Contingent Coupon Payment if the Ending Value of the Least Performing Underlying is greater than or equal to its Coupon Barrier.
+Observation Dates: As set forth beginning on page PS-4.
+Contingent Payment Dates: As set forth beginning on page PS-4.
+Call Dates: The monthly Contingent Payment Dates beginning on August 7, 2024 and ending on January 6, 2028.
 Calculation Agent: BofA Securities, Inc. ("BofAS"), an affiliate of BofA Finance.
-Selling Agent: BofAS CUSIP: 09711A2C1 Underlying Return: With respect to each Underlying, (Ending Value - Starting Value) Starting Value Least Performing Underlying: The Underlying with the lowest Underlying Return.
+Selling Agent: BofAS CUSIP: 09710PTR7 Underlying Return: With respect to each Underlying, (Ending Value - Starting Value) Starting Value Least Performing Underlying: The Underlying with the lowest Underlying Return.
 Events of Default and Acceleration: If an Event of Default, as defined in the senior indenture relating to the Notes and in the section entitled "Description of Debt Securities of BofA Finance LLC- Events of Default and Rights of Acceleration; Covenant Breaches" on page 54 of the accompanying prospectus, with respect to the Notes occurs and is continuing, the amount payable to a holder of the Notes upon any acceleration permitted under the senior indenture will be equal to the amount described under the caption "Redemption Amount" above, calculated as though the date of acceleration were the Maturity Date of the Notes and as though the Valuation Date were the third trading day prior to the date of acceleration.
 We will also determine whether the final Contingent Coupon Payment is payable based upon the levels of the Underlyings on the deemed Valuation Date; any such final Contingent Coupon Payment will be prorated by the calculation agent to reflect the length of the final contingent payment period.
 In case of a default in the payment of the Notes, whether at their maturity or upon acceleration, the Notes will not bear a default interest rate.